 Sister brings a servant heart and compassion to Center for Hospice for two decades

 The passing of her mother was bittersweet for Sister Carmel Marie Sallows, CSC.
-As deeply as she grieved, at the same time she was comforted by the attentiveness shown by hospice staff.
+As deeply as she grieved, she also felt comforted by the attentiveness from hospice staff.
 So she made a pledge to her mother that “I would give back as a volunteer in appreciation.”

-For the past 20 years, Sister Carmel Marie has kept that promise at the Center for Hospice Care (CFHC) in Mishawaka, Indiana.
+For more than 20 years, Sister Carmel Marie has kept that promise at the Center for Hospice Care in Mishawaka, Indiana.
 Prior to the pandemic and over the course of two decades, Sister Carmel has taken on a variety of duties—helping out in the office, assisting with fundraisers, sitting with those who were at the end of their lives, comforting the bereaved, and cleaning rooms after a person has passed.

 Her previous 30-year ministry in teaching wasn’t exactly preparation for hospice work, but she already had what the role asks of a volunteer: a servant heart and an ability to be at ease with people from all walks of life.